sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/Health-Monitoring/bbe/_index.md

   - `3` = Unknown
 - The _first_ line of output (to `stdout`) is considered as the probe's status message; any further output is considered as additional information

-When writing a probe for the ScienceMesh project, these additional rules apply:
+When writing a probe for the Science Mesh project, these additional rules apply:

 - A probe can be anything executable; it doesn't matter if it is a Go binary or Shell script - but it should not have any dependencies on external libraries to keep deployment simple
 - Nagios probes are controlled solely via commandline arguments; they should never use any kind of configuration file or similar